vimond/replay/docs/technical-topics.md

 `<PreferredSettingsApplicator/>` applies the stored settings when the playback is starting.
 This includes finding the text or audio track with the best match for the stored language and kind codes.

-`withSettingsStorage(Component: React.Component)` creates a higher order component from any control, monitoring the user's selections propagated through the `setProperty({ prop: value })` callback.
-I.e. when `setProperty({ isMuted: true })` is called from the wrapped component, it will be stored to the settings storage, before propagated to the controller (assuming the HOC is connected to the player controller).
+`withSettingsStorage(Component: React.Component)` creates a higher order component from any control, monitoring the user's selections propagated through the `setProperties({ prop: value })` callback.
+I.e. when `setProperties({ isMuted: true })` is called from the wrapped component, it will be stored to the settings storage, before propagated to the controller (assuming the HOC is connected to the player controller).

 The different settings can be configured individually to be stored in either the browser's `localStorage` or `sessionStorage`.
 It is also possible to pass props with the same name as the different settings to the ´<PreferredSettingsApplicator/>´ component, which allows for having a different source or outside source for the preferences.